isomerpages/mlaw-corp/resources/press-releases/_posts/2019-02-11-First-Reading-of-Criminal-Procedure-Code-(Amendment)-Bill.md

  ***A. Investigative procedures***

-<ins>*(i)     Empowering prescribed law enforcement agencies, including the Central Narcotics Bureau, to investigate offences relating to the video-recording of interviews (VRI)*</ins>
+<u>*(i)     Empowering prescribed law enforcement agencies, including the Central Narcotics Bureau, to investigate offences relating to the video-recording of interviews (VRI)*</u>

 * As part of the introduction of VRI, new VRI-related offences were created in Regulations, such as the unauthorised recording of the VRI process, and the unauthorised copying or distribution of a statement in audiovisual form.